SiliconLabsSoftware/docs-matter/sld293-matter-wifi-shell/index.md

    - The Preferred SDK is the version you selected earlier.
    ![Silicon Labs - design](./images/create-project-verify-efx-general-information.png)

-8. Click on Example Projects and Demos Option and Create Project for **Matter Lock Application**.
+8. Open the Example Projects and Demos tab and create a project for **Matter Lock Application**.
    ![Silicon Labs - design](./images/create-project-select-efx-lock-example.png)

-9. In the New Project Wizard window, click Finish.
+9. In the New Project Wizard window, click **Finish**.
    ![Silicon Labs - design](./images/create-project-lock-click-finish.png)

-10. After creation of project , click on **Software Components** tab and in search bar type **Matter Shell** and install it.
+10. After creation of project, open the Software Components tab and in search bar type **Matter Shell** and install it.
     ![Silicon Labs - desing](./images/matter-shell-enable.png)

-11. Build the Project after Enabling **Matter Shell** Component.
+11. Build the project after enabling **Matter Shell** component.

-12. After successful build commission the device , refer [Commission Matter Platform](./run-matter-demo#creating-the-matter-network)
+12. After a successful build, commission the device as described in [Commission Matter Platform](/matter/<docspace-docleaf-version>/matter-wifi-run-demo/use-case-execution#creating-the-matter-network).

 13. Open Tera Term and under New Connection, under Serial Port, select JLink port and click **OK**.
     ![Silicon Labs - design](./images/tera-term-select-jlink-port.png)